top of page

 She is a PDHPE teacher at Deniliquin High School and a passionate advocate of maintaining all forms of health.

-Brenda is an accomplished long-distance swimmer and uses her swims to promote the importance of mental health support for young people in regional areas.
+Brenda is an accomplished long-distance swimmer and uses her swims to raise funds for youth mental health initiatives and promote the importance of mental health support for young people in regional areas.

 37730705_863452297173840_438298625123024896_n.jpeg